Bajaj Group pledges additional support of Rs 200cr for COVID-19 relief steps | Business

 The Bajaj Group manufactures and markets a range of products and services in India and abroad.
 It has presence in various sectors like two and three-wheelers, home appliances, wind energy, forging, insurance among others.

-The group employs about 40,000 employees and its market capitalisation is around Rs 80,000 crore.
+The group employs about 36,000 employees and its market capitalisation is around Rs 6.5 lakh crore with 40 group companies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)